 Bring Your Appetite

-And if you have an appetite for one-stop shopping – my personal favorite – the RAM Country Marketplace happens for four days at the Edmonton Expo Centre as part of Farmfair International.
-You’ll find everything from western art, home décor, gift ideas and cowboy gear right through to agricultural equipment and livestock – all under one roof.
+And if you have an appetite for one-stop shopping – my personal favourite – the RAM Country Market Place happens for four days at the Edmonton Expo Centre as part of Farmfair International.
+You’ll find everything from western art, home décor, gift ideas and cowboy gear right through to agricultural equipment and livestock all under one roof.

 Heritage Ranch Rodeo